 Blog Posts | FAQ | How-to's | March 3, 2021

-Your family room is your sanctuary.
+Your living room is your sanctuary.
 It’s a place that you come home to at the end of a long hard day.
 It’s a place you can read, relax and spend time with all the members of your family, including your pets!

 Magaly Del Castillo has been working at La-Z-Boy Ottawa for almost ten years now.
 She began as a design consultant in Nepean and currently works as an in-home designer in our Cyrville location.

 Magaly says, “I love coming to work every day and working with this amazing team!”
-She’s helped hundreds if not thousands of clients find their perfect loveseat, sofa or chair.
+She’s helped hundreds of clients find their perfect loveseat, sofa or chair.
 She’s also the proud owner of a dog and a cat and knows a thing or two about protecting furniture from pets.

-Every animal is different; there is no 100% foolproof way to keep them from scratching or staining your furniture unless you physically prevent them from entering the room.* You know your pet and his temperament the best, always keep this in mind when shopping for new furniture.
+Every animal is different; there is no 100% foolproof way to keep them from scratching or staining your furniture unless you physically prevent them from entering the room.* You know your pet and his temperament the best; always keep this in mind when shopping for new furniture.